maheshworpaudel5001/TCR_proliferation_in_GBM/README.md

 - Simulate T cell expansion from real or synthetic neoantigen–TCR data.
 - Predict the most immunogenic neoantigens for vaccine design.
 - Analyze clone size distributions in different tumor regions.

+## 🤝 Acknowledgments

+- This work was supported by the Nationwide Children’s Hospital.
+We thank Dr. Elaine Mardis and collaborators for valuable insights and data access support.